boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ##  5QI-aware Model

-   In 5QI-aware model, the traffic can be mapped to inter-PE transfer planes at the granularity of 5G QoS Class.
-Given that the potential number of inter-PE transfer planes is limited, packets from multiple 5G QoS Classes with similar characteristics are mapped to a common inter-PE transfer plane, as depicted in {{figure-25}}.
+   In 5QI-aware model, the traffic can be mapped to transfer planes at the granularity of 5G QoS Class.
+Given that the potential number of inter-PE transfer planes is limited, packets from multiple 5G QoS Classes with similar characteristics are mapped to a common transfer plane, as depicted in {{figure-25}}.

 ~~~